 Along the way, the band gig, they find a manager, they tour, they even hit the top of the charts.
 But Finch experiences heartbreak along the way after the loss of her mum, experiencing guilt and regret for her actions.
 She clashes with Christie, their relationship skating that thin line between love and hate.
 Finch ultimately becomes the reason for the band’s success, no longer playing the character of Finch but starting to become her.
 The book culminates with a performance on Top of the Pops.

 Is the book a typical rags to riches story, showing that success doesn’t always come easily?
 Well, yes, but it’s Gillian Cross’s storytelling which makes it so good and how cleverly she has created the characters.
 Lines such as “I was feeling as tough as a cornflake in the rain” as Finch describes inside her head, and “Rollo, Job, and Dave erupted into the cafe like a trio of parrots, shrieking at a joke and vibrating with colour” allows the reader to vividly imagine the characters created.
-Reading the book in my thirties, I can see how complex the cast of characters are and how Christie has created Finch’s persona by essentially abusing her.
+Reading the book in my thirties, I can see how complex the cast of characters are and how Christie has forced Janis Mary into the role of Finch by abusing her.

 The punch in the face he gives her, forcing her into having her hair cut, manipulating the media to show up at her mother’s funeral, pushing her almost to breaking point, to make sure that she lives up to the sparky girl he met in the service station.